-If you wish to look at those that are full and part time employed separately, use_esdtl (DV: Labour force status - detail) to define these groups.
+If you wish to look at those that are full and part time employed separately, use esdtl (detailed labour force status) to define these groups.
 The cases that did not need to be imputed can be identified using the flag wscef =0.